nyorain/vil/architecture.md

-See [src/rp.hpp](src/rp.hpp) for the details. `vil::splittable(...)` returns whether the splitting approach is possible for the given render pass description (TODO: this needs massive testing, we basically use symbolic execution here but never tested it which screams for trouble.
-Also, a simpler implementation is probably possible). `vil::splitIterrutable(...)` then spits out render pass create infos that can be used to create the new render passes.
+See [src/rp.hpp](src/rp.hpp) for the details. `vil::splittable(...)` returns whether the splitting approach is possible for the given render pass description.
+We have a small test [rpsplit.cpp](docs/test/rpsplit.cpp) that should be extended when issues with that are found in the future.
+`vil::splitIterrutable(...)` then spits out render pass create infos that can be used to create the new render passes.